CenterForDigitalHumanities/navplace-viewer/CONTRIBUTING.md

 You want a web server because the viewer's main usage requires asking the internet for resources by their URI, like https://store.rerum.io/v1/id/11111.
 Opening the viewer through your filesystem as opposed to a web server will cause errors when trying to pull in resources from the web.
 Feel free to try.

 Make sure Git is installed on your machine.
 For download and installation instruction, [head to the Git guide](https://git-scm.com/downloads).
-Note this can also be achieved by install [GitHub for Desktop](https://desktop.github.com/).
+Note this can also be achieved by installing [GitHub for Desktop](https://desktop.github.com/).

 The following is a git shell example for installing the app on your local machine.